exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 ![Dependency Percent and Visibility](/images/posts/owasp-dp-node/dependencies.png)

-I am as guilty as the next person of slapping together projects by mostly importing open-source libraries found reading doc and searching StackOverflow.
+I am as guilty as the next person of slapping together projects by mostly importing open-source libraries found by reading doc and searching StackOverflow.
-I did it for years serving in a SDLC-automation role, and while I do miss those more naive wild-west years (security was a total after-thought and we only worried about making it work and it not running up the cloud bill!) those days are unfortunately long gone...
+I did it for years serving in a SDLC-automation role, and while I do miss those more naive wild-west years (security was a total after-thought and we only worried about making it work and not running up the cloud bill!), those days are unfortunately long gone...

-## Software supply-chain attacks are already here to stay
+##### Software supply-chain attacks are already here to stay

 I recently wrapped up a six-month contract serving in a cyber-security role.
-In the process of getting ready for the role, I was shocked to learn how common these dependencies have been used to deliver deeply-buried exploitable code.
+In the process of getting ready for the role, I was shocked to learn how common it is for dependencies to be used to deliver deeply-buried exploitable code.
-In the AppSec world, these are called **supply chain attacks**, and they seem to be getting more sophisticated and common every day:
+In the AppSec world, these are called **[supply chain attacks](https://en.wikipedia.org/wiki/Supply_chain_attack)**, and they seem to be getting more sophisticated and common every day:

 * [Help Net Security: Supply chain attacks caused more data compromises than malware](https://www.helpnetsecurity.com/2023/01/26/data-compromises-2022/)